 That the parent or guardian has the right to meet with appropriate school personnel to discuss solutions to the pupil’s truancy.

-Any pupil is deemed a habitual truant who has been reported as a truant three or more times per school year after an appropriate Administrator or designee has made a conscientious effort to hold at least one conference with the parent or guardian of the pupil and the pupil.
+Any pupil is deemed a habitual truant who has been reported as a truant three or more times per school year after an appropriate LALPA Administrator or designee has made a conscientious effort to hold at least one conference with the parent or guardian of the pupil and the pupil.

-Any pupil who is deemed a habitual truant or is irregular in attendance in school or is habitually insubordinate may be referred to a The notice shall indicate if the pupil and parents or guardians of the pupil will be required to meet with the .
+Any pupil who is deemed a habitual truant or is irregular in attendance in school or is habitually insubordinate may be referred to a SART.
+The notice shall indicate if the pupil and parents or guardians of the pupil will be required to meet with the SART.

 In the event that any parent, guardian, student, or other person continually and willfully fails to respond to directives of the SART or services provided, the SART may contact the City or District Attorney’s Office for possible prosecution.

-Unexcused Full Day Absences
+Unexcused Full Day Absences or Tardies of More than 30 Minutes

-3-5 unexcused absences = etter home
+3-5 unexcused absences = Truancy letter home

 6-10 unexcused absences = Parent and student conference with Administrator